Laying Sod in the Winter

 Are you sure that’s going to grow?
 It doesn’t look like it’s gonna make it.

-Yes, we are sure that it's going to thrive and in this article we'll explain about installing cool season Tall Fescue (green during winter) and dormant warm season (brown during winter) grasses during winter.
+Yes, we are sure that if you lay sod in winter it's going to thrive!
+In this article we'll explain about installing cool season Tall Fescue (green during winter) and dormant warm season (brown during winter) grasses during winter.

 We've written a supporting article dedicated specifically to how to lay dormant sod, with specific considerations for dormant warm season sod.